 Want to narrow down your search to get matched recipes quicker?
 Filter in the ingredients available in your kitchen to see what you can cook right away.
 Sort results by cooking time, matched ingredients, or rating.

 "Like" a recipe to save it in a group in Your Favourites.
-Access your favourite recipes in one tap so you can reuse and cook them whenever you want to.
+Access your favourite recipes in one tap so you can reuse them whenever you want to.

-Due to time constraints and COVID, I was only able to complete three user testings.
-The next steps in product development would be further test the prototype on potential users and be more detailed in the tasks that I ask users to complete.
-Also, I would like to explore more business solutions on how the app could sustain.
+The next step in product development would be to further test the prototype on potential users and be more detailed in the tasks that I ask users to complete.
+Also, I would like to explore more business solutions on how the app can sustain.
 My current idea for this is to charge users a fee if they would like to reveal more recipes.